Lacy-Hulbert & Stuart Laboratories

 Recently we have identified a new role for genes involved in autophagy in regulating immune signaling.
 Autophagy is the process by which cells ‘eat themselves’ during starvation or in response to stress or cellular damage.
 We have found that some components of the autophagy pathway are triggered when immune cells are activated through toll-like receptors (TLRs), and reduce TLR signaling.
 TLRs recognize specific macromolecules present in pathogens, such as bacterial cell walls or viral genomes, and trigger production of inflammatory cytokines to induce immune responses.
 However, components of our own cells can also trigger TLR signaling and this is thought to contribute to autoimmune diseases such as SLE.
 We think that this autophagy pathway exists to prevent overactive TLR signaling to self-derived ligands and we have found that disruption of this pathway contributes to autoimmunity.
 Current work in the lab investigates how this pathway works in B cells, plasmacytoid DCs and macrophages to control autoimmune responses, and how genetic variation in autophagy components contribute to SLE in patients.

 Forward Genetics to Identify New Mechanisms in Immunity and Host Defense

-Work in the laboratories has been funded by the National Institutes of Health, The Crohn’s and Colitis Foundation of America, The Wellcome Trust and The Seattle Foundation.
+Work in the laboratories has been funded by the National Institutes of Health, Department of Defense, Crohn’s and Colitis Foundation of America, Wellcome Trust, Lupus Research Alliance, Heidner Foundatrion and the Seattle Foundation.